Provide implicit bias training for faculty search committees

 At the Geisel School of Medicine, faculty search committees members are required to meet with the associate dean for diversity and inclusion and a representative from the Office of Institutional Diversity and Equity for a workshop on implicit bias in faculty searches.
 (Complete for Geisel).

 At the Thayer School of Engineering and the Tuck School of Business, the deans are reviewing this model to incorporate in their search processes.
 (In progress).

-In the Arts and Sciences, the assistant provost for faculty development provides implicit bias training to faculty search committees.
+In the Arts and Sciences, the assistant provost for faculty recruitment provides implicit bias training to faculty search committees.
 Because the faculty of Arts and Sciences is significantly larger than the professional schools faculty, and the volume of searches proportionally larger, providing implicit bias training for all faculty searches will be a longer process.
-Beginning this year, the associate provost will meet with a representative from each search committee to provide implicit bias education and share other diversity recruitment tools and strategies.
-(In progress).
+Beginning this year, the assistant provost will meet with a representative from each search committee before the start of the searches to provide implicit bias education and share other diversity recruitment tools and strategies.

 Implicit bias training for faculty search committees is now a standard part of the faculty recruitment process.